Martok: Background

 Little backstory is given regarding the early life of Martok, except for a brief history sketched by himself in the Deep Space Nine episode "Once More Unto the Breach".
 It is known that he was born into a Klingon house (The House of Martok) that was not part of the aristocracy and was raised in the Ket'ha lowlands on the Klingon homeworld of Qo'noS.
 This area is considered a wasteland by the Klingons.

-His family had been reputable soldiers and had loyally served the empire for 15 generations, although not as officers.
-It had long been the wish of his father Urthog to have young Martok become an officer and so he enlisted the aid of officers he had earned the respect of and eventually was able to get one to sponsor his son to the Klingon academy.
-Believing its approval was a mere formality, the application was submitted to the Oversight Committee but was rejected by one member, Kor, due to the elitist views of the legendary Klingon warrior regarding the honor and prestige of the "great houses".
-With a rejection on his record from such a legendary officer, Martok could no longer even serve as a common soldier.
-He opted to serve, regardless, and spent five years as a civilian laborer on General ShiVang's flagship.
-During his service the General's ship came under surprise attack by the Romulans.
-They attempted to board the ship at which time Martok took up arms and defended his General, successfully repelling the invasion.
-His performance and bravery in battle caught the eye of General ShiVang, who granted him a battlefield commission as an officer.
-Martok earned the rank of Lieutenant after the Battle of Tcha'voth, which earned him a spot as tactical officer aboard the Klingon Cruiser Gothspar, captained by Kultan (ST:DS9 Books: The Left Hand of Destiny).
-At Martok's introduction to the series, he had attained the rank of General.
+Martok's family had been loyal soldiers of the Klingon Empire for 15 generations, but never officers.
+It was Urthog's long-held wish that Martok become an officer, so he enlisted the aid of officers whose respect he had earned, and convinced one to sponsor his son's application to the Klingon academy.
+They submitted the application to the Oversight Committee, believing that approval would be a mere formality, but was rejected by one member, the legendary Klingon warrior Kor, who held elitist views regarding the honor and prestige of the "great houses".
+With such a rejection on his record, Martok could no longer even serve as a common soldier.
+He chose to serve, regardless, and spent five years on General ShiVang's flagship as a civilian laborer.
+When the ship was surprised by a Romulan attack, Martok took up arms and helped repel the boarding party.
+His skill and bravery earned him a battlefield commission, but the honour was soured by the fact that Urthog had died some years earlier and couldn't share in his son's glory.
+Martok later earned the rank of Lieutenant after the Battle of Tcha'voth, becoming tactical officer aboard the cruiser Gothspar under Captain Kultan (ST:DS9 Books: The Left Hand of Destiny), and by his introduction to the series, he had attained the rank of General and still held a grudge against Kor.